svgurlahosur/svgurlahosur.github.io/_posts/2022-03-18-neural_network-forward_back_propogation.md

 The Backpropagation step in MLPs allows the network to learn from errors by adjusting weights and biases.
 This step propagates the error backward by updating weights and biases at each layer to minimize the difference between predicted and actual outputs.
 This process allows the network to make predictions or classify input data based on the learned patterns and connections between neurons.
 The chain rule of calculus is used in backpropagation efficiently to compute the gradient of the loss function at each layer, enabling accurate error calculation by all the weights and biases.
 This process can divided into the following steps

-1. Network error calculation: The output predicted from the network is compared with the actual output to calculate the total network error.
+1. **Network error calculation**: The output predicted from the network is compared with the actual output to calculate the total network error.
-2. Computation of gradients and weights and biases updation: The gradient of the error with respect to the weights and biases of the output layer is calculated, representing the direction and magnitude of the weight and bias modification needed to reduce the error.
+2. **Computation of gradients and weights and biases updation**: The gradient of the error with respect to the weights and biases of the output layer is calculated, representing the direction and magnitude of the weight and bias modification needed to reduce the error.
 An optimization algorithm, such as gradient descent, will be used to update the weights and biases to reduce the error.
-3. Updation of parameters: The output layer weights and biases are updated using an optimization algorithm, such as gradient descent, which utilizes the calculated gradients to minimize the error iteratively.
+3. **Updation of parameters**: The output layer weights and biases are updated using an optimization algorithm, such as gradient descent, which utilizes the calculated gradients to minimize the error iteratively.
-4. Propagation of error: The error information will be propagated backward to the previous layer by computing the error gradient with respect to the weights and biases of the previous layer.
+4. **Propagation of error**: The error information will be propagated backward to the previous layer by computing the error gradient with respect to the weights and biases of the previous layer.
 The weights and biases of the previous layer are modified using the calculated gradients with the gradient descent optimization algorithm.
-5. Iteration: Steps 4 is repeated for all hidden layers until the input layer is reached.
+5. **Iteration**: Steps 4 is repeated for all hidden layers until the input layer is reached.

 To summarize, the forward propagation is used to calculate the error, and the backpropagation is used to update network parameters so that the error during the subsequent forward propagation will be less than the current error.
 During the training of MLP, both forward and back propagation will be done in a continuous loop for a specified number of times (epoch) to optimize the model parameters so that the error at the end will be significantly less compared to the first epoch error.

 The total error from the MLP with current weights and bias is 0.253380189, so let us calculate the optimized value for weights and bias using backpropagation with a learning rate of 0.5, so that error from MLP will be lesser than the current total error.
-In order to do that, we shall start with the weights($w_7, w_8, w_9, w_{10}$) and biases($b_3, b_4$) associated between the hidden layer and the output layer.
+In order to do that, we shall start with the weights ($w_7, w_8, w_9, w_{10}$) and biases ($b_3, b_4$) associated between the hidden layer and the output layer.

 ### **i.
 Weights between output and hidden layer:**